huan2137/quartz/README.md

 # Darren's Quartz

-An electrical engineer's first venture into trying to do things software.
+An electrical engineer's attempt at trying to learn about software.
 Built with Quartz V4.